Stuwert/muahabaah/README.md

 ## To Do

-- Implement sheep breeding.
-- Implement sheep death.
 - Implement "intelligent" sheep movement.
+- Sheep breeding as a function of sheep #;
+- Check living sheep.